 • Subject heading: ANTH

 • Course number: 101

 • Course title: Introduction to Cultural Anthropology

 • Credit value: 3

-• Course description: A study of the....
+• Course description: Introduction to the...

-• Co-requisites: (None listed) • Special notes (NB): (None listed) • Cross-listings: (None listed) • Prerequisite(s): None • Lecture - Lab hrs. per week: (3-0; 3-0) The course numbering system generally conforms to the following: - First digit represents the year in which the course would normally be taken; - Second digit represents the department designation to an area or time period within that subject area; - Third digit odd numbers generally indicates the course will be offered in the fall; even numbers in the spring; and '0' that the course may be offered in either semester.
-Weekly lecture/laboratory hours are indicated as follows: - (3-0; 0-0) = 3 hours lecture only, fall semester - (0-0; 3-0) = 3 hours lecture only, spring semester - (3-0; 3-0) = 3 hours lecture only, both semesters - (3-0 or 3-0) = 3 hours lecture only, either semester • (3-3; 3-3) = 3 hours lecture, 3 hours laboratory, both semesters In addition, some courses may have a tutorial or seminar indicated by 3-1-3 or 0-3.
+• Co-requisites: (None listed) • Special notes (NB): (None listed) • Cross-listings: (None listed) • Prerequisite(s): None • Lecture - Lab hrs. per week: (3-0) The course numbering system generally conforms to the following: - First digit represents the year in which the course would normally be taken; - Second digit represents the department designation to an area or time period within that subject area; - Third digit odd numbers generally indicate the course will be offered in the fall; even numbers in the spring; and '0' that the course may be offered in either semester.
+Weekly lecture/laboratory hours are indicated as follows: - (3-0) = 3 hours lecture only - (3-3) = 3 hours lecture, 3 hours laboratory In addition, some courses may have a tutorial or seminar indicated by 3-1-3 or 0-3.
 Note: The University reserves the right to cancel or revise any of the courses listed or to withdraw for the semester any course for which there is insufficient demand.
 Anthropology ANTH 101 Introduction to Cultural Anthropology (3 sem. hrs.)
 Introduction to the general field of anthropology, including reviews of scientific theories as basis of the academic research, as well as social, cultural, ethnographic and methodological topics which refer to the discipline.
-The course includes a study of diversity and similarity of behavior patterns, values, traditions, economical systems and customs of people in different cultural contexts-present and past.
+The course includes a study of diversity and similarity of behavior patterns, values, traditions, economical systems and customs of people in different cultural contextspresent and past.
 The focus will be to enhance students understanding of human nature.
 This will be derived from the investigation of the variety and range of socially standardized responses to the circumstances of human living.
-Such insight transcends a culture- bound approach, which views things from the narrow perspective of one's native cultural background.
+Such insight transcends a culture-bound approach, which views things from the narrow perspective of one's native cultural background.
 In each aspect of human culture this introduction seeks to provide an appreciation of other cultures as well an understanding of our values attitudes within society, lastly it reflects the perspective of our Christian faith toward society.
 Prerequisite(s): None.
-(3-0 or 3-0) ANTH 205 Race and Ethnicity (3 sem. hrs.)
+(3-0) ANTH 205 Race and Ethnicity (3 sem. hrs.)
 This course introduces students to the concept of race and ethnicity and to the major theories that the discipline employs as a means of understanding race and ethnic relations.
-Prerequisite(s): SOCI 101 or ANTH 101 Cross-listed: SOCI 210 ANTH 210 Islamic Culture (3 sem. hrs.)
-This course is designed as an introduction to the religion of Islam and the Muslim cultures.
-It's a basic overview/ survey of the most influential denominations of Islamic faith, like Sunna, Shia, Ismailia, Druze, Alavites and Ahmadyia.
-In the course we will examine the history of Islamic religion and the different theological and juristic schools like the Hanafits, Shafiites, Malekites and Hanibalites, as well the practice and pillars of Islam with particular attention to the classic texts of Qu'ran and Hadith.
-The course will also analyze the role of Jesus in the Qu'ran as well compare stories written in the Bible.
-Students are invited into using the disciplines of anthropology/sociology as possibility of inquiry, evaluation and interpretation.
-Through analyzing concepts of religious belief systems students experience the social world around them, by interacting with norms, beliefs and values of global and local cultures.
-NB: Not offered every year.
-See department Prerequisite(s): None.
-(0-0; 3-0) ANTH 302 Cross-cultural Communication (3 sem. hrs.)
-This course is about the nature of cross-cultural interaction.
-Cultural concepts and contexts are explored through taxonomies, theories, and comparative analysis.
-Through in-class and out-of-class activities, students become self-aware and other-aware.
-Students also experiment with cultural behaviours and cultural change, aiming to increase both explanatory and predictive cultural knowledge, and enhance behavioural competencies.
+Cross-listed: SOCI 210.